IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 The signal losses impact the areas near air/tissue interfaces or close to metallic objects.
 The regions most affected are the prefrontal cortex and the region near the ear cavities.

-It could lead to image exclusion if the signal loss impact a big region or a region of ontrest for the study.
+It could lead to image exclusion if the signal loss impact a big region or a region of interest for the study.

 ![fMRI signal loss](images/qc_fmri_signal_loss.png "fMRI signal loss")